 Many construction and surveying jobs have a need for detection and location of underground utilities – whether the task is simply to identify and avoid utilities in an excavation zone or produce maps for further works and design.
 Even though the same technology applies to more applications for detecting utilities, different equipment and accessories can assist a trained person to give the best quality information to the user and their skill set.
-(Read our blog on “How to choose the utility detection instrument that best suits my tasks?” to find out more)
+(Read our blog on “4 key tools for utility detection” to find out more)

 Have access to the equipment needed